xiaoyifang/goldendict-ng/website/docs/developer.md

 If you know some C++ and optionally some Qt, you can start to modify GoldenDict right now.

-This page is a brief introduction on how to get started, for more details see [how to build from source](howto/build_from_source.md).
+This page is a brief introduction on how to get started.

+For technical details see [how to build from source](howto/build_from_source.md).

 ## 1. Install Qt

-If you use Linux, you already know.

 To install Qt on macOS or Windows, uses the [Qt Online Installer](https://doc.qt.io/qt-6/get-and-install-qt.html).
 It can be downloaded from [Qt for Open Source](https://www.qt.io/download-open-source).